-Retirement planning specialists come into a wider group of people who supply this type of advice.
-The group includes economists, financial forecasters, “risk experts” and personal financial advisors which Nassim Taleb in his book The Black Swan, says tend to be … not experts.
+Retirement planning specialists are included in a wider group of people who supply this type of advice.
+The group includes economists, financial forecasters, “risk experts” and personal financial advisors which Nassim Taleb in his book The Black Swan, says tend to be - not experts.

 For example in many cases young people are regularly advised that they should invest in more risky portfolios because they have time on their side to recover from a disaster.

 However if you start young, and depending on what you're trying to achieve, there may be no reason to ever have to invest in risky portfolios.
 Some accepted logic is confusing.
 "Wouldn't a risky portfolio be more appropriate when you are approaching retirement and do not have sufficient money?"

 Think about the advice that you're given, understand the implications and get other opinions.
 Understand that all humans have a number of logic bias's.
 We look for instances that confirm our stories and our vision of the world.
 We find past instances that “prove” our theories and treat them as evidence.